odkr/lpassh-add/README.md

 It should run on any modern-ish Unix system (e.g., Linux, FreeBSD, NetBSD, OpenBSD, and macOS).
-However, on some systems (e.g., Solaris) you may need to change the shebang line, so that it points to a POSIX-compliant bourne shell.
+However, on some systems (e.g., Solaris) you may need to change the shebang line, so that it points to a POSIX-compliant bourne shell (`make install` should do that for you, however).

 ### Tested shells